 Graduate immigration route

-Solent is committed to support the University's students graduating from summer 2021 with guidance on application for the two-year visa.
-Based on information available, this route would allow international students to remain in the UK for two years after they have completed their studies and engage in paid and unpaid employment.
+This route allows international students to remain in the UK for two or three years (PhD only) after they have completed their studies and engage in paid and unpaid employment.

 Skilled Worker visa

 To secure a Skilled Worker visa you will need to be sponsored to do a specific job, which meets certain skill and salary requirements, by an employer that has been licensed by the Home Office.
 Our Solent Futures careers service can set you on the right path during your studies with advice and guidance on employability.

 The Global Talent visa is available for talented and promising individuals in the fields of science, engineering, medicine and humanities, digital technology, and arts and culture who wish to pursue their career in the UK.
 There are two routes available, which cater for different levels of experience.
 Exceptional Talent is for people who are already established as leaders or recognised experts in their field.
 Exceptional Promise is for people who have the potential to become leaders or recognised experts in their field.

 Family members on a Dependant visa are permitted to undertake any type of work, full-time and part-time, employed and self-employed.
 However, they cannot take employment as a doctor or dentist in training unless they have a degree in medicine or dentistry from a UK institution.